B.C. Archaeology

 The Fairy Chimneys of Cappadicia

-In the morning we visit Alaca Huyuk, an ancient fortified Hittite site with tombs.
 We then travel south by bus to the fascinating region of Cappadocia, famous for its remarkable landscape of natural 'fairy chimneys' made from volcanic pumice.
-We check into our hotel in the town of Urgup and have some lunch at a restaurant in the town square.
 In the afternoon we visit the old city of Uchisar and climb to the top of the pumice castle for a superb view over the whole of Cappadocia.
+We check into our hotel in the town of Urgup.
+Overnight Urgup.
+Overnight Urgup.

 Day 8: Zelve - Goreme

 In the morning we travel south by bus to see the ruins of the ancient Hellenistic city of Priene, located on a dramatic hill overlooking the Meander River valley.
 This superb site includes a picturesque agora or town square, town council hall, theatre, and magnificent Temple of Athena.
-We have lunch in the local town and then return to Selcuk.
-In the afternoon we visit the local Archaeological Museum, home to a superb collection of Classical and Roman sculpture from Ephesus and surrounding sites.
+After lunch we return to Selcuk where we visit the Archaeological Museum, home to a superb collection of Classical and Roman sculpture from Ephesus and surrounding sites.
+Overnight Selcuk.

 Curetes Street at Ephesus